History of Transylvania: Roman-Dacian Wars

 The Roman Empire expansion in the Balkans brought the Dacians into open conflict with Rome.
 During the reign of Decebalus, the Dacians were engaged in several wars with the Romans from 85 to 89 CE.
-After two reverses the Romans gained an advantage but were obliged to make peace due to the defeat of Domitian by the Marcomanni.
+After two reverses, the Romans gained an advantage but were obliged to make peace due to the defeat of Domitian by the Marcomanni.
 Domitian agreed to pay large sums (eight million sesterces) in annual tribute to the Dacians for maintaining peace.

-In 101 the emperor Trajan began a military campaign against the Dacians, which included a siege of Sarmizegetusa Regia and the occupation of part of the country.
-The Romans prevailed but Decebalus was left as a client king under a Roman protectorate.
-Three years later, the Dacians rebelled and destroyed the Roman troops in Dacia.
-As a result, Trajan quickly began a new campaign against them (105–106).
+In 101, the emperor Trajan began a military campaign against the Dacians, which included a siege of Sarmizegetusa Regia and the occupation of part of the country.
+Estimates give a total of 90,000 soldiers represented by 7 legions, 24 cohorts of auxiliary cavalry and more than 70 cohorts of auxiliary infantry.
+The Romans prevailed but Decebalus was left as a client king under a Roman protectorate and the territories outside the Carpathian arch were occupied by the Romans.
+The peace lasted only 3 years and Trajan quickly began a new campaign against Decebalus (105–106).
 The battle for Sarmizegetusa Regia took place in the early summer of 106 with the participation of the II Adiutrix and IV Flavia Felix legions and a detachment (vexillatio) from the Legio VI Ferrata.
-The Dacians repelled the first attack, but the water pipes from the Dacian capital were destroyed.
 The city was set on fire, the pillars of the sacred sanctuaries were cut down and the fortification system was destroyed; however, the war continued.
-Through the treason of Bacilis (a confidant of the Dacian king), the Romans found Decebalus' treasure in the Strei River (estimated by Jerome Carcopino as 165,500 kg of gold and 331,000 kg of silver).
-The last battle with the army of the Dacian king took place at Porolissum (Moigrad).
+Decebalus' dramatic flee, ended days later with the former king taking his own life.
+Through the treason of Bacilis (a confidant of the Dacian king), the Romans found Decebalus' treasure in the Strei River(estimated by Jerome Carcopino as 165,500 kg of gold and 331,000 kg of silver).
+The last battle with the army of the Dacian king took place at Napoca.